toolfun/Nym-mixnode-activity-checker/README.md

-# NYM Mixnode Active Status Checker
+# NYM Mixnode Status Checker

 ### Description:
 This simple bash script is designed to identify specific Nym epochs in which a mixnode was active.
 It leverages journalctl to extract and analyze log entries